Top Picks: Best Bird Feeders for Small Birds

 How often should I clean my feeders?

-• Answer: Clean your feeders weekly especially during warmer months with warm soapy water and a long bristled brush.
+• Answer: Clean your bird feeders weekly especially during warmer months with warm soapy water and a long bristled brush.
 After cleaning disinfect with a mild non-toxic disinfectant and let the feeders dry completely before refilling.

 What’s the best food to attract a variety of small birds?